Inferring Hidden Symmetries of Exotic Magnets from Detecting Explicit Order Parameters: Setting up of TK-SVM

 Here we provide more details of TK-SVM and refer the reader to Refs.~\cite{Greitemann19, Liu19} for the introduction of the method and Ref.~\cite{Greitemann19b} for a review, including comprehensive discussions on how to interpret $C_{\mu\nu}$ matrices.

 The map $\phi$ in the decision function Eq.~\eqref{eq:d(x)} maps a spin sample $\mathbf{x}$ to a configuration of degree $n$ monomials,

 where $n$ also corresponds to the rank of a TK-SVM.
-This mapping partitions the system into clusters containing \textit{r} spins labelled with $\alpha_{n} = \{1 , 2 ... r\}$, while $\mu = \{\alpha_{n} , a_{n}\} = \{\alpha_{1}, a_{1}, ..., \alpha_{n}, a_{n}\}$ denotes a collective index. $\phi$ is then averaged over the clusters, indicated by $\langle \dots \rangle_{cl}$, to reduce the dimension of the data.
-The optimal choice for the size and shape of the clusters is in general unknown \emph{a priori}, and different phases in a phase diagram may have distinct translational symmetries.
+This mapping partitions the system into clusters containing \textit{r} spins labeled with $\alpha_{n} = \{1 , 2, \dots, r\}$, while $\mu = \{\alpha_{n} , a_{n}\} = \{\alpha_{1}, a_{1}, ..., \alpha_{n}, a_{n}\}$ denotes a collective index.
+Then a cluster average $\langle . \rangle_{\rm cl}$ is introduced for dimension reduction.
+This construction of feature vectors makes use of the fact that local orders and local constraints can be generally expressed by a finite number of spins.
+In potential extensions to quantum systems, such construction may still be done to detect local order parameters.
+The cluster average is not suitable for non-local orders.
+Nevertheless, in cases in which a system can be characterized by short-ranged entanglement, one may consider using local correlators sampled from a $k$-particle reduced density matrix to construct the feature space.

+The optimal choice for the size and shape of the clusters in Eq.~\eqref{eq:phi} is in general unknown \emph{a priori}, and different phases in a phase diagram may have distinct translational symmetries.
 Therefore, in practice, we adopt clusters comprising a large number of lattice unit cells in order to accommodate diverse orders.
-In the results presented in the current work, clusters with a size up to $288$ spins ($12 \times 12$ honeycomb unit cells) were used.
+In the results presented in the current paper, clusters with a size up to $288$ spins ($12 \times 12$ honeycomb unit cells) were used.

 The $C_{\mu\nu}$ matrix is defined by a weighted sum over support vectors,